luohancfd/CFCFD-NG/doc/sphinx/getting-started.rst

 Getting the codes and preparing to run them
 ===========================================

+If you are interested in just the Eilmer4 flow simulation code, skip these instructions and jump straight to the `Eilmer4 page on Bitbucket <https://bitbucket.org/cfcfd/dgd/>`_.

 The code repository
 -------------------
 The codes are available for download from a public Mercurial repository.